currently-coding/knowledge/00 Karteikarten 1/English/vocabulary.md

-ongoing(adjective) (Learning is an ongoing, lifelong process., Learning is an ongoing process.) ::: kontinuierlich, permanent, ständig yet(adverb) (I was tired, yet I decided to go to the concert., Is it time to go to bed yet?, Are we there yet?) ::: dennoch, zugleich, schon yet(conjunction) (The car is beautiful, yet expensive.) ::: doch, trotzdem
+ongoing(adjective) (Learning is an ongoing, lifelong process., Learning is an ongoing process.) ::: kontinuierlich, permanent, ständig yet(adverb) (I was tired, yet I decided to go to the concert., Is it time to go to bed yet?, Are we there yet?) ::: dennoch, zugleich, schon yet(conjunction) (The car is beautiful, yet expensive.) ::: doch, trotzdem subscription(noun) (The magazine's monthly subscription costs 50 dollars., A subscription to a magazine costs money.) ::: Abonnement, Abo, Subskription palm(noun) (Palms grow in tropical regions.) ::: Palme, Handfläche, Innenhand to palm(verb) (The magician palmed the ring.) ::: in der Hand verschwinden lassen, palmieren gay(adjective) (One of my best friends is gay, the other is straight., Her smile showed she was in a gay mood.) ::: homosexuell, schwul, heiter gay(noun) (Gay is a colloquial term for a homosexual.) ::: Schwuler revenge(noun) (The villain plotted his revenge against the hero.) ::: Rache, Revanche, Vergeltung to revenge oneself(verb) () ::: sich rächen consistently(adverb) (The scientist consistently pursues his goal., The product quality is consistently high., The student consistently asks questions.) ::: konsequent, konsistent, immer wieder consistent(adjective) (When it comes to parenting, it is important to be consistent., The boiler needs consistent pressure so that the water can flow., Both methods are reliable and provide consistent results., The rules of the game were clear and consistent., A consistent distribution of the relief supplies is important., The machine needs consistent water pressure to work.) ::: konsequent, gleichbleibend, konsistent thrilled(adjective) (He was thrilled with the singer's voice.) ::: bezaubert, hocherfreut, freudig erregt to thrill(verb) (The audience was thrilled by the dance performance.) ::: erfreuen, fesseln, begeistern harbour(noun) (The boat entered the harbour.) ::: Hafen, Zufluchtsort, Unterschlupf to harbour(verb) (A dishcloth can harbour germs.) ::: beherbergen, bergen, hegen to clarify(verb) (In the first place, the police officer needed to clarify the facts., An example will clarify what I mean., He clarified the main aspects of his book., We have published a White Paper in which we clarify our position.) ::: klären, verdeutlichen, erläutern to formulate(verb) (Abstract ideas are very hard to formulate., The project manager formulated a plan., The board formulated plans to restructure the company., He formulated his apology in a long letter.) ::: formulieren, ausarbeiten, konzipieren